Padmasali (caste)

 Padmasali (also spelt as Padmashali, Padmasale) is a Hindu caste residing in the Indian states of Andhra Pradesh, Telangana, Karnataka, Maharashtra, Gujarat and Tamil Nadu.
+In coastal Karnataka they are called Shettigar.
 Their traditional occupation is weaving.

 Etymology

-The term Padmasali is derived from two words Padma and Sali, The Padma means lotus and Sali means weaver.
-The word Padma referring to the myth of the thread was a lotus which sprang from the navel of Vishnu.
+The term Padmasali is derived from two words Padma and Sali; Padma means lotus and Sali means weaver.
+The word Padma refers to the myth of the thread that was a lotus which sprang from the navel of Vishnu.